 What I Study

-My research interests lie in Theoretical Nuclear Astrophysics.
-More specifically, I have studied the effects of non-standard interactions on neutrino flavor oscillation, as well as the the effects of neutrinos in core-collapse supernovae.
-For more technical information on my research goals you can read my Research Statement.
+My research interests are in theoretical nuclear astrophysics.
+More specifically, I have studied the effects of non-standard interactions on neutrino flavor oscillation, as well as the the effects of neutrino oscillations in core-collapse supernovae.
+You can find more technical information on my research goals in my Research Statement.

 Who I Work With

 I currently work with Bronson Messer and the Leadership Computing Facility at Oak Ridge National Lab.
 My thesis advisors at North Carolina State University were Dr. Carla Fröhlich and Dr. James Kneller.